 Antibiotics

 Antibiotics are effective against H. pylori but may cause diarrhea or resistance if misused.
-It is critical that patients complete the full course of therapy to avoid recurrence and resistance.
+It is critical that patients complete the full course of therapy to ensure they know how to cure an ulcer properly and prevent it from coming back.

 Proton Pump Inhibitors (PPIs)